LucasJC/rpwhale/README.md

 # rplanet-staking-configs

-This is a simple frontend that visualizes [RPlanet](https://rplanet.io) staking configuration for every available collection and allows a very simple collection / schema search.
+This is a simple frontend that visualizes [RPlanet](https://rplanet.io) mining power, current holdings and passive income information for given account.

 ## Get started